KhartesViewer/khartes/README.md

 data volume will be large, check to make sure that all 3 `Step` values are set to 10.

-This process will take some fraction of an hour, depending on how fast your computer is, and how many TIFF files are in your dataset.
+This process will take a significant fraction of an hour, depending on how fast your computer is, and how many TIFF files are in your dataset.
 For instance, if your scroll is made up of 14,000 TIFF files, and you have set a step size of 10, khartes will need to read 1,400 of these files.